-Getting the latest and greatest update for your iPad may seem like a great choice at first, but should you upgrade to the newly announced iPadOS 15 Beta?
+Getting the latest and greatest update for your iPad may seem like a great choice at first, but should you upgrade to the newly announced iPadOS 15?
 The new update brings a lot of features and the quickest way to gain access to those with a developer account.

 What do you need to know before updating?

 It would be best to keep a few things in mind before updating to the latest gen OS.
 This will help you keep your iPad healthy and maintain the performance it first came with, and those things are:

 Backups – Backups are an integral part of keeping your data safe through the updating process.
 It essentially gives you the power to revert back to the current iPad with all your data intact.
 This means that if you screw something up in the updating process, you can simply revert back to how your iPad already was instead of starting everything anew.

 Compatibility – Compatibility is another significant factor before updating, as not all iPads on the market.
 The upcoming iPadOS 15 update is said to be compatible with iPad mini 4 and later, iPad Air 2 and later, iPad 5th generation and later, and all iPad Pro models.
 However, if you have any older devices, you’re out of luck as those won’t work with the new update.